sunsibar/docs-software_devel/book/software_devel/06_git_for_devel/10_git_basics.md

-## GitHub repository
+# Github basics

+## Github terms explained

+### Repository

-A repository, or Git project, encompasses the entire collection of files and folders associated with a project, along with each file’s revision history.
+A repo (short for repository), or Git project, encompasses the entire collection of files and folders associated with a project, along with each file’s revision history.

 The main Duckietown repository is https://github.com/duckietown/Software/

+### Branch

+A branch is a version of the main code, that you can work on and it's changes won't affect the main code until it is merged into the master branch.
+When several people collaborate on a project, it makes sense for each developer to work on his own branch.

+### Fork

+A fork is basically a copy of someone else's repository.
+Usually, you cannot create branches or change code in other people's repos, thats why you create your own copy of it.
+This is called `forking`.

+## Github basic commands

-## Fork a repository
+### Fork a repository

 To fork (creating a copy of a repository, that does not belong to you), you simply have to go to the repository's webpage dashboard and click fork on the upper right corner.

-## Clone a repository
+### Clone a repository

 To clone a repository, either copy the HTTPS or SSH link given on the repository's webpage.
 Then invoke following command to download the git repository onto the local computer (actual directory you are in right now).